arun-qikfox/vibesdk/docs/gcp-support/rules.md

    - This folder is **READ-ONLY** and exists only for reference
    - Used for comparison, debugging, and ensuring no breaking changes
    - Any modifications to original files must be made in the main `vibesdk/` directory
+3. **Modify Templates Incorrectly**: **NEVER** modify `vibesdk-templates-main/` for non-template changes
+   - This folder is **ONLY** for template modifications
+   - Deployment logic, configuration, and runtime code go in `vibesdk/`
+   - Template changes are separate from deployment implementation
-3. **Hardcode Paths**: Always use configuration or environment variables
+4. **Hardcode Paths**: Always use configuration or environment variables
-4. **Skip Testing**: Always test both Cloudflare and GCP paths
+5. **Skip Testing**: Always test both Cloudflare and GCP paths
-5. **Break Existing Flow**: Cloudflare deployment must continue working
+6. **Break Existing Flow**: Cloudflare deployment must continue working

 ### ✅ Do:
 1. **Use Shared Utilities**: Import from centralized modules